exercism/javascript/CONTRIBUTING.md

 #### Improving or adding mentor notes

-[Mentor notes][mentor-notes] are the notes that are given to the mentors to guide them with mentoring.
+[Mentor notes][mentor-notes] are the notes given to the mentors to guide them with mentoring.
 These notes _do not live in this repository_, but instead in the `website-copy` repository.
 Find their [contributing guidelines][contributing-website-copy] [here][contributing-website-copy].